LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/Interactions/interactions_statements.md

 Statement interactions simply display information and then execute the next action.
 They don’t expect or wait for a user response.

 {: .important}
-For information on which statement interactions are supported in which channels, please see [here](conversation-builder-interactions-interaction-support.html).
+For information on which statement interactions are supported in which channels, see [here](conversation-builder-interactions-interaction-support.html).

 ### Text
 Text statements display the text provided, for example: